sancognizant/Govt-Tech_Solution_Final/README.md

 1. Typescript is strongly typed.
 There is type safety and type checks will be done during compile time.
 This feature is not present in Javascript.

-2. It is easier for other developers reading the code, to have an idea on what the code does, by looking at the types alone.
+2. It is easier for other developers reading the code,to have an idea on what the does,by looking at the types alone.

 3. Typescript is a superset of Javascript.
 Features of Javascript (ES6) is available to Typescript.